Do you know why we have bones? We’ve got some fun activity ideas to share today to help you find out!

 We also loved this Human Body poster from Learning Resources, the clever holograms show you different body systems depending on which way you look at it.

-Great ideas for learning about your body
+Or try one of our other fun ideas for learning about your body